iqtree/iqtree.github.io/doc/AliSim.md

       iqtree2 --alisim alignment_example_1 -t input_tree.nwk -m JC

 Here, AliSim uses the [Juke-Cantor model](http://doi.org/10.1016/B978-1-4832-3211-9.50009-7) to simulate an alignment along the input tree.
 However, the `HKY` with random parameters is used to simulate the sequence of taxon C. Similarly, the `GTR` model with the specified parameters is used to generate the sequence of taxon E.

+**NOTE:** A branch-specific model is only applied to a specific branch, meaning that it will not be inherited by descendant branches.
+To apply a new model to an entire subtree, one needs to specify that branch-specific model at all descendant branches.

 To mimic heterotachy (rate heterogeneity across branches), users can supply a set of branch-lengths containing `n` lengths corresponding to the `n` categories of the model via `lengths=<length_1>,...,<length_n>`, for example: